andrewhu/BBox-Label-Tool/README.md

 * Annotations are saved in the following format: `<x1>, <y1>, <x2>, <y2>, <w>, <h>, <class>`, where `x1` `y1` `x2` and `y2` are the top left and bottom right coordinates of the bounding box, `w` and `h` are the width and height of the images, and `class` is the category of the bounding box.

 Figuring out the rest is left as an exercise to the reader.
+#### Help!
+My image is too big to fit on the screen.
+Run `resize_images.py` to resize all images to a specified max height.
+Default is 800px.

 #### Converting to YOLO Format (Use `python` instead of `python3` if using virtualenv)
 ```
 $ python3 convert.py